 Programs that give judicial and some executive branch candidates a chance to qualify for public financing are ended.
-Leftover funds will finance the judicial guide until exhausted.
+Left-over funds will finance the judicial guide until exhausted.
 The tax check-off that helps political parties is also ended.
-Candidates and parties are forced to rely only on private donors.
+Candidates and parties must rely only on private donors.